Stackout/laravel-twilio/README.md

 #### Dummy class

-There is a dummy implementation of the `TwilioInterface` available: `Aloha\Twilio\Dummy`.
+There is a dummy implementation of the `TwilioInterface` available: `Stackout\Twilio\Dummy`.
 This class allows you to inject this instead of a working implementation in case you need to run quick integration tests.

 #### Logging decorator

-There is one more class available for you: the `Aloha\Twilio\LoggingDecorator`.
+There is one more class available for you: the `Stackout\Twilio\LoggingDecorator`.
 This class wraps any `TwilioInterface` object and logs whatever Twilio will do for you.
 It also takes a `Psr\Log\LoggerInterface` object (like Monolog) for logging, you know.